m62624/movetex/README.md

 # Movetex

-Movetex provides a non-blocking, atomic-based synchronization primitive in Rust, enabling multiple readers or a single writer to access complex data structures safely and efficiently.
-Unlike a standard `Mutex`, Movetex performs atomic pointer swaps, making it suitable for advanced scenarios where atomic operations are needed not only for basic types but also for complex data structures.
+Movetex provides a non-blocking, atomic-based synchronization primitive in Rust, allowing multiple readers or a single writer to safely and efficiently access complex data structures.
+Unlike standard `Mutex` or `RwLock`, Movetex uses atomic pointer swaps, making it ideal for scenarios where atomic operations are needed not just for basic types, but also for complex data structures.

 ## Key Features